- Automation Direct – Do-More – H2-DM1E PLC (Ethernet Modbus TCP)

 Using Raphael and SVG programming, we will graph using line graphs.
 We will also see how we can use dials to create dashboards on our web server.

-This may sound like allot of work to do, but it is not.
+This may sound like a lot of work to do, but it is not.
 What we are doing is breaking down the fundamentals to display information.
-Using a robust logging system from the PLC ensures the reliability and your confidence of the data collected.
+Using a robust logging system from the PLC ensures the reliability and your confidence in the data collected.
 Once the basic principles are applied, your system can expand rapidly.